vietbuiminh/force-academic-mk/_pages/research.md

 </figure>

-## Paraglacial Landscape Evolution in the Upper Mississippi River Valley
+# Paraglacial Landscape Evolution in the Upper Mississippi River Valley
-### Plow versus Ice Age
-**Plow versus Ice Age: Human and climatic impacts on erosion rates in the Upper Mississippi River Valley**
+## Plow versus Ice Age: Human and climatic impacts on erosion rates in the Upper Mississippi River Valley

 Euro-American settlement irrevocably altered the landscapes of the Upper Midwest and dramatically increased erosion and sedimentation within river valleys.
 In this project I use a paired geochronology (cosmogenic <sup>10</sup>Be and optically stimulated luminescence) approach to construct a pre-settlement, late Pleistocene paleoerosion chronology to better contextualize the impacts of Euro-American agriculture on this landscape.
 I additionally relate paleoerosion rate variability to paleoenvironmental shifts prior to settlement.